LEAGUE7QC/LEAGUE7QC.github.io/docs/season/02/rules-format.md

 | 6 | Team name Y |  |
 | 7 | Team name Z |  |

+### 6.5 N.E.W.T.s Format Change Due to Large Number of Teams Disbanding
+Should a division face a large number of teams disbanding which compromises their ability to play N.E.W.T.s as laid out in [6.
+N.E.W.T.s Format](#6-newts-format), Staff and the division's Captains' Council representatives will collaborate to implement a replacement N.E.W.T.s format.
+The captains for the division may propose and vote on a new format per normal rule voting procedure as laid out in section [5.
+Rule Voting Procedure in the Organizational Guidelines](https://league7.gg/#/organizational-guidelines?id=_5-rule-voting-procedure).

+### 6.6 Post-Season Tournament for Teams Not Otherwise In N.E.W.T.s
+- For teams which are not up for promotion/relegation and are not participating in the World Cup Championship, captains may opt to register their team for a post-season tournament.
+- If at least 8 teams register for the post-season tournament, the tournament will be run.
+- Format of tournament will depend on the exact number of teams registered.
+- Tournament results will have no impact on future division placement or standings.

 ## 7. Match Operations